limelite75/limelite75/README.md

 - 👋 Hi, I’m @limelite75
-- 👀 I’m interested in configuration, deployment, dev process, tooling, all the things that let's the developers focos n development.
+- 👀 I’m interested in configuration, deployment, dev process, tooling, all the things that let's the developers focus on development.
 - 🌱 I’m currently learning react, nextjs, and typescript
 - 💞️ I’m looking to collaborate on ... well, anything where I can be of use.
 - 📫 How to reach me limelite75@gmail.com